Law Enforcement Burnout: Signs, Causes, and How to Recover

 Stress vs burnout

-4 tips to prevent and reduce burnout
+4 tips to prevent and reduce law enforcement burnout

 Burnout negatively impacts all areas of life - including work, family, and friendships.
 If not addressed, it can also result in long-term debilitating physical challenges.
 Luckily, burnout is treatable at any stage, and the sooner symptoms are acknowledged and managed, the less negative impact there will be.
 But effectively preventing and reducing burnout requires a certain amount of vulnerability and a commitment to stress-management tools.